SwissStatsR/zuericolors/README.md

 * `get_zuericolors` extracts colors of a specific color palette and puts them into a vector.
 * `view_zuericolors` prints a specific color palette.
 Is useful for visual inspection.

+For the creation of CI/CD conform ggplot2 graphs see the [zueritheme](https://github.com/StatistikStadtZuerich/zueritheme) and [zueriplots](https://github.com/StatistikStadtZuerich/zueriplots) repositories.

 ## Installation
 The easiest way to get zuericolors is to install it from this repo: